RedisAI/RedisAI/docs/commands.md

 !!! warning "Intermediate memory overhead"
     The execution of models and scripts within the DAG may generate intermediate tensors that are not allocated by the Redis allocator, but by whatever allocator is used in the backends (which may act on main memory or GPU memory, depending on the device), thus not being limited by `maxmemory` configuration settings of Redis.

+## AI.DAGRUN_RO

+The **`AI.DAGRUN_RO`** command is a read-only variant of `AI.DAGRUN`.

+Because `AI.DAGRUN` provides the `PERSIST` option it is flagged as a 'write' command in the Redis command table.
+However, even when `PERSIST` isn't used, read-only cluster replicas will refuse tp run the command and it will be redirected to the master even if the connection is using read-only mode.

+`AI.DAGRUN_RO` behaves exactly like the original command, excluding the `PERSIST` option.
+It is a read-only command that can safely be with read-only replicas.

+!!! info "Further reference"
+    Refer to the Redis [`READONLY` command](https://redis.io/commands/readonly) for further information about read-only cluster replicas.

 ## AI.INFO
 The **`AI.INFO`** command returns information about the execution a model or a script.